jacero-io/openstack-lb-operator/README.md

 ## Roadmap

 - [ ] Support Envoy Gateway Service
+- [ ] Support labels and namespace targets for more fine grained resource filtering
-- [ ] Ability to add annotation to Service
+- [ ] Ability to add annotation to Service directly to trigger the controller
 - [ ] Enhanced logging and monitoring

 ## Maintainers